Skip to content

 Skip 3D content

-Guth's 1980 proposal introduced inflation as a phase transition that drives exponential expansion, solving the horizon and flatness problems.
+Guth's 1980 proposal introduced as a phase transition that drives exponential expansion, solving the horizon and flatness problems.

 In Guth's original "old inflation," the phase transition happened via bubble nucleation, but the bubbles never coalesced properly, a problem soon fixed by Linde and Albrecht-Steinhardt.